thundercore/developers-portal/docs-en/stblecoin-trustwallet.md

 ---

 ## Intro
 Here’s a guide to show you how to add TT20-USDT or TT20-SAI to your Trust Wallet.
-Please note that Trust wallet is a third party wallet, if you have questions about the wallet, please contact the wallet provider directly.
+Please note that Trust Wallet is a third party wallet, if you have questions about the wallet, please contact the wallet provider directly.

 *TT20-StableCon: TT20-USDT, TT20-SAI (learn [more](https://www.wikiwand.com/en/Stablecoin) about stablecoin)*